oneflow/TLS-Update/README.md

 You need to ensure OpenSSL version of at least 1.0.1 is installed.

-if using the sdk update to the latest verison. https://github.com/Oneflow/oneflow-sdk-php
+if using the sdk update to the latest version. https://github.com/Oneflow/oneflow-sdk-php

 You can check if PHP will work with the following script: